StarRocks/starrocks/docs/administration/deploy_shared_data.md

 +---------+-------------+----------+---------------------+--------------+--------+------+--------------------------+--------------+---------------+------------------------------+
 ```

-The `Type` of a table in shared-data StarRocks cluster is `LAKE`.
+The `Type` of a table in shared-data StarRocks cluster is `CLOUD_NATIVE`.
 In the field `StoragePath`, StarRocks returns the object storage directory where the table is stored.

 ### Load data into a shared-data StarRocks cluster